Community Health Integration

 What is Community Health Integration?

 Community Health Integration (CHI) involves integrating healthcare services within community settings to enhance access, improve health outcomes, and address social determinants of health (SDOH) by linking individuals with local resources and support.
+CHI services are reimbursable under HCPCS codes G0019 and G0022 and can be delivered virtually, in person, or through hybrid models.

 CHI is a strategic approach to addressing SDOH—factors like housing, food access, education, and transportation—that significantly influence health outcomes.
 Traditional clinical care alone cannot fully address these external variables, which often drive disparities and chronic health burdens.
 By embedding CHI into care delivery, healthcare systems can extend their reach beyond clinic walls, systematically identifying and responding to patients’ social needs.
 This integrated model empowers providers to adopt a more holistic, equity-centered approach to health promotion, ultimately improving both individual and community-level outcomes.

-2. Improve Equity Through Community Connections
+2. Improve Health Equity Through CHI

 Equitable access to care remains a persistent challenge in underserved communities.
 CHI serves as a bridge between clinical systems and community-based support services, fostering pathways for patients to access resources they might otherwise be unaware of or unable to reach.
 Through systematic screening, referral, and follow-up mechanisms, CHI initiatives can ensure that no patient falls through the cracks—particularly those with complex needs or barriers related to income, language, housing, or transportation.